eugestumm/PajubaDigitalArchive/pages/about.md

 * 2\) a historical and geographical visualization of the language, tracing its differences and similarities through space and time
 * 3\) a resource in English for scholarly research on the cryptolect

+## What is Pajubá

+Pajubá is a cryptolect (a secret language) originally developed by Brazilian travestis and trans women, and eventually adopted by a broader community of gender and sexual dissidents in Brazil.
+As [Gabriela Araujo](https://repositorio.ufu.br/handle/123456789/21850) highlights, Pajubá's vocabulary includes significant influence of Western African languages (e.g. Yoruba) and European languages (e.g. Italian and French).
+The use of Pajubá as both a form of cultural expression and a means of protection, allowing speakers to communicate safely in hostile environments and marking membership and belonging.

+## How to Use This Archive
+* For Researchers
+  * Browse by region, time period, or linguistic features
+  * Download metadata for analysis
+  * Access full methodological documentation
+  * Find citation guidelines in our [Research Use] section

+For Students and General Public

+Start with our [Introduction to Pajubá] section Explore interactive maps showing regional variations Listen to audio samples with translations
+Read community stories and historical context

 ## How This Project Was Made

 For further information on data collection, full access to metadata, and further methodological details, check the section "[Method.](https://eugestumm.github.io/PajubaDigitalArchive/method.html)"